While all deer move most at dawn and dusk, other times tend to boost traffic, too

 9. When You Want to Go

 If you just love to deer hunt, and a season is open, get out there and have fun with it.
-Don’t worry about the biological, environment and other scientific factors if your only aim is to enjoy creation.
-Just go when you want to go.
+Don't worry about the biological, environmental and other scientific factors if your only aim is to enjoy creation.
+Just go when you want to.

 10. When You Have Time Off

 Lastly, we know not everyone can simply go hunting when they want to.
 You have to go when your life and work schedules allow.
-That’s okay, too.
-The most important thing — just get out there when you can.
+That's okay, too.
+The most important thing — just get out there when you can, which is usually when work isn't calling.
+So, cash in those vacation days.
 Support our way of life.
 Share hunting with someone you know.
 Grow our heritage.
 Protect it.
 Pass it on.